roberchi/IoTCentralRegisterDevice/README.md

 this project is a reviewed version of the code provided in this article https://www.azuredeveloper.cn/article/how-to-sas-key-group-dps.

 This console application in .net core allow you to:
-- register an individual device on Device Provisioning Service using Device ID and Sas key
+- register an individual device on Device Provisioning Service using Device ID and SAS key
-- register a group of device on Device Provisioning Service using Sas key
+- register a group of device on Device Provisioning Service using SAS key

 > iot-central-register-device 1.0.0
 Copyright (C) 2022 iot-central-register-device